Titus Alone: Themes and motifs

-A main theme in the book is the search for LAMNESS, the relationship between Memory, time and personality.
+A main theme in the book is the search for "I Am"-ness, the relationship between Memory, Time and Personality.
 One possible theme is ancients versus moderns, a theme that has existed since the time of Swift.
 Titus only wants Cheeta because she is a modern girl surrounded by dazzling technology, and her father is an innovative scientist who runs a mass-production factory, and he has spent all his life in a moldy, antiquated castle run by tradition.
 But after having a long affair with Cheeta, he seems to realise she is self-centered and cruel, and rejects her.

-Cheeta becomes treacherous and vengeful and uses her technology and resources to hideously recreate Gormenghast, and she thinks nothing of it.
-Furthermore, even though her factory is efficient, sleek, and modern, there are indications that it may be an allegory for the Nazi concentration camps Peake encountered during his service in the Second World War.
-Further references to a police state and concentration camps are found in the back story of the Black Rose.
+Cheeta becomes treacherous and vengeful, and uses her technology and resources to hideously recreate Gormenghast, and she thinks nothing of it.
+Furthermore, even though her factory is efficient, sleek and modern, there are indications that it may be an allegory for the Nazi concentration camps Peake encountered during his service in the Second World War.

+Further references to a police state and concentration camps are found in the backstory of the Black Rose.
 The most the scientists manage to accomplish is to ruin Muzzlehatch's future by using a death ray to burn his zoo.
 As David Louis Edelman notes, the prescient Steerpike never seems to be able to accomplish much either, except to drive Titus' father mad by burning his library.
 The general theme, therefore, would seem to be that the false allure of the future is as dangerous and stupid as the false allure of the past.